pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 First, check the latest version of php in the official site https://www.php.net to specify it in Dockerfile `FROM`.

-Also, we will take three arguments `ARG` from our .env file: the name of the database, the username and password of the user.
+Then, we will pass several arguments `ARG` from our .env file to the Dockerfile: the version of php -to make easier to install all extensions of the same version-, the database info -name, user and pass-, the domain name for our website and another user for wordpress, aside from the 'owner' -admin- of the site, which will be the same as the database owner.

+All these variables will be needed during the building of the image, specially for the scripts that will expand them to set the configurations and setup for wordpress.

+> Remember to add whatever of these variables to `inception/src/.env` if you do not have them yet, for example the second wordpress user:
+``WP_USER=rick
+WP_PASS=1234``

 Then, we install the basic php components: php itself, php-fpm for interacting with nginx and php-mysqli for interacting with mariadb.